vercel/next.js/docs/basic-features/data-fetching/get-static-props.md

 We recommend using Static Generation whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.

-You can use Static Generation for many types of pages, including marketing pages, blog posts, and docs sites.
+You can use Static Generation for many types of pages including marketing pages, blog posts, and docs.

 You should use `getStaticProps` if: